mz3r0/txtbuilder/README.md

 ## How to run

-Download the package, create your file `commands.txt`, creat the following script that imports TXTB and run it:
+Download the package, create your file `commands.txt`, create the following script that imports TXTB and run it:

 ```python
 import sys